Rise of Creatorpreneurs: A New Generation of Founders

 And it’s only growing.
 In a recent study published by Morning Consult, over half of Gen Z adults report having purchased from an influencer-founder brand.

-Sm pur
+sm pur

 From a one-person show to a scalable business